TBD9rain/quick_ref/git.md

 ## Record files

-### Add new files to cached area
+### Add new files to staging area

-To add current version of new files or modified files in the working directory to cached area, use the following command.
+To add current version of untracked new files or modified files in the working directory to staging area:
 ```
 git add <file>
 ```